Benik Afobe: Millwall

 On 2 July 2021, Afobe rejoined fellow Championship side Millwall on a season-long loan deal eight years after his previous loan spell at the club.
 He scored his first goal for Millwall in a 2–1 defeat to Fulham on 17 August 2021.
 Afobe scored 13 goals in 41 appearances for the Lions as they missed out on a play-off spot on the final day of the season, finishing in 9th.

 Following the success of his loan spell with the club in the 2021–22 season, Afobe joined the club on a permanent one-year deal for an undisclosed fee on 28 June 2022.
 On 5 January 2023, having scored twice in nineteen appearances, Afobe terminated his contract by mutual consent.

-Hatta Club
+Hatta

 On 9 January 2023, Afobe joined UAE First Division League club Hatta on a free transfer.

 He opened the scoring in 3–1 victory against Dubai City F.C. on his debut for the club.